thalex/CTF-Write-ups/CryptoRave-2017/for150-maria_strikes_back/README.md

 ## Write-up

-after several analysis on pcap file, we found a strange PC conversation in the port 1337, let's apply a filter `tcp.port eq 1337` to limit this conversation and `Follow TCP Stream` to read this entire conversation
+after several analysis on pcap file, we found a strange conversation in the port 1337, let's apply a filter `tcp.port eq 1337` to limit this conversation and `Follow TCP Stream` to read this entire conversation

 ![img](https://raw.githubusercontent.com/dbaser/CTF-Write-ups/master/CryptoRave-2017/for150-maria_strikes_back/for150-maria_strikes_back-01.png)